xafans/flare/CONTRIBUTING.md

 # Contributing to Flare

 First off, thank you for considering contributing! 🎉
-We welcome contributions from everyone — bug reports, feature requests, documentation improvements, or code enhancements.
+We welcome contributions from everyone, whether it’s reporting bugs, suggesting new features, improving the docs, or jumping in with code changes.

 ---